IS:13252(Part-1) | IT(Information Technology)

 It provides protection information with respect to protection against electric shock from energized parts -

 - Bare parts of LIMITED CURRENT CIRCUITS

-- TNV CIRCUITS under the conditions specified in relevant standard
+- TNV CIRCUITS under the conditions specified in the relevant standard

 12. Protection Against Service Access Areas

-Below mentioned are the requirements of service access areas -
+Below are the requirements for service access areas -

 - This requirement is applicable to all types of equipment and for permanently connected equipment where the constant limit will be 10 seconds.